ebp-nor/workshop-2024/day2_genome_annotation/03_galba.md

 Why do we need to copy both the genome assembly and the protein sequences to the current folder?

-When we ran this, it took about 50 minutes.
+When we ran this, it took about 1.2 hours.
 This job can be started at the same time as the miniprot jobs, but have to be run after the softmasking.

 |[Previous](https://github.com/ebp-nor/workshop-2024/blob/main/day2_genome_annotation/02_miniprot.md)|[Next](https://github.com/ebp-nor/workshop-2024/blob/main/day2_genome_annotation/04_evm.md)|
 |---|---|